Otello discography

-Individual arias, duets and scenes from Otello have been committed to disc by many celebrated tenors, baritones and sopranos since acceptable audio technology was first developed in the early 20th century.
-The best of these recorded extracts have been reissued on CD and make for fascinating comparative listening.
+Recordings of excerpts, i.e., individual arias, duets and scenes from Otello, are not included.
+Many such recordings of celebrated tenors, baritones and sopranos have been reissued on CD and make for fascinating comparative listening.
 Recordings made in the early 1900s by the creators of the roles of Otello and Iago, namely Francesco Tamagno and Victor Maurel, are among those now available in digital formats.